ngrx-utils/ngrx-utils/README.md

 ### ofAction pipeable operator

+#### Why this is better than ofType, default operator from @ngrx/effects?

 * It will accept class based actions as parameters.
-Why this is better than ofType, default operator from @ngrx/effects?

-* Although ngrx/schematics and ngrx/codegen will give you tools to automatically generate some boilerplate and scaffolding enum action, reducer... for your app, it will also add a fairly large amount lines of code into your codebase by using const or enum to store action type like this:
+Although ngrx/schematics and ngrx/codegen will give you tools to automatically generate some boilerplate and scaffolding enum action, reducer... for your app, it will also add a fairly large amount lines of code into your codebase by using const or enum to store action type like this:

 ```typescript
 export enum AuthActionType {